thaisdss/thaisdss/README.md

+## Hi there!😄

-## Hi, I'm Thaís Silva, a front-end developer from 🇧🇷!
+ I'm Thaís Silva, a front-end developer from 🇧🇷!

 - 💻 At the beginning of 2021, I started to study advanced Excel. because of that I aroused interest in the area of technology and fell in love with programming
 - 👩🏾‍💻 I am currently studying JavaScript, HTML and CSS.
 I became a front-end lover